 - Withdrawals may be associated with higher educational costs.

 TCC faculty members do not automatically withdraw students who stop attending classes.
 Students who stop attending without withdrawing will receive a grade of F unless the instructor has issued an Administrative Withdrawal (AW).
 Faculty may choose whether or not to use the AW.
-The use of the AW to administratively withdraw a student is primarily based upon excessive student absences (see catalog section on attendance), but may be secondarily based on student academic progress.
+The use of the AW to administratively withdraw a student is primarily based upon excessive student absences (see Attendance), but may be secondarily based on student academic progress.
 Faculty members publish their AW policy in the course syllabus.

 The AW may also be employed to remove student(s) from the class roster as a disciplinary measure imposed during student judicial hearings by action of the vice president for student affairs.